garth-c/regression/README.md

              data = insurance)
 ```

 The output from this test for bmi over region is shown below.
 The test result is significant which indicates that there is significant correlation for this combination.
 This significant result now needs more context to properly evaluate it.
+Note that categorical data used in a Kruskal test is an 'off-label' usage, but I have deemed this an acceptable deviation for an exploratory model.

 <img width="410" alt="image" src="https://github.com/garth-c/regression/assets/138831938/70542598-13a4-4a32-af14-d2c92e7588e6">